Joe-Davis-Blockly/blockly/docs/guides/contribute/get-started/playground.md

 When hacking in Blockly's core or developing a plugin, the playground is a tremendously useful tool.
 It has a preconfigured instance of Blockly that you can use for testing, debugging, or prototyping.
-At Google, virtually all of Blockly's development occurs using the playground.
+At the Raspberry Pi Foundation, virtually all of Blockly's development occurs using the playground.
 As a preview, here is the [simple playground on the demo server](https://blockly-demo.appspot.com/static/tests/playground.html).